otago/summarydetails/readme.md

 # Summary Details support for tinyMCE

-This tinyMCE 3.x plugin allows for rich editing of the HTML5 <summary> <details> tag; enabling you to create, edit, and delete summary tags in an easy to use popup.
+This tinyMCE 3.x plugin allows for rich editing of the HTML5 \<summary\> \<details\> tag; enabling you to create, edit, and delete summary tags in an easy to use popup.
 It also allows (through an optional setting) icons to be used inside the summary tag.
 Avoiding such headaches as double embedding, rich text formatting mistakes, and tag soup.

 ## Installation
-You can install this module via composer if you’re using SilverStripe: ```Composer require Otago/ssdetails```.
+You can install this module via composer if youâ€™re using SilverStripe: ```Composer require Otago/ssdetails```.

 Non SilverStripe tinyMCE users can download the archive and copy the files locally.
-You’ll then need to edit **ssdetails/tinymce_ssdetails/details.htm** and point tiny_mce_popup.js & editor_plugin_src.js to your tinyMCE locations.
+Youâ€™ll then need to edit **ssdetails/tinymce_ssdetails/details.htm** and point tiny_mce_popup.js & editor_plugin_src.js to your tinyMCE locations.

-After that you’ll need to tell SilverStripe to load the files, by adding the following to your **_config.php**:
+After that youâ€™ll need to tell SilverStripe to load the files, by adding the following to your **_config.php**:

 ```HtmlEditorConfig::get('cwp')